Cardi B and Offset Debut His and Hers Lamborghinis

 "Blessed & Gifted," Cardi B wrote.
 "Official Lamb owners. @offset #aventador #His&Hers #Kultureparents."

-The "Bartier Cardi" star also posted a video of her admiring her new rides—even showing that her sparkly blue nails matched the color of her cool car.
+The "Bartier Cardi" star also posted a video of her admiring her new ride—even showing that her sparkly blue nails matched the color of her cool car.

 In addition, she shared a video of the car's receipt, noting that she wanted to buy the car because she raps about it in her song "I Like It."

-"If I'm going to rap about having a Lambo, I'm going own a mother f--king Lambo," she said.
+"If I'm going to rap about having a Lambo, I'm going to own a mother f--king Lambo," she said.

 The new purchase comes just a few days after Cardi B broke the news that she would not be joining Bruno Mars on tour this fall.